GlosuU/bayograff/README.md

 ## TODOS

--   Update Latex exporter to export Factales in Appendix.
 -   Update Exporter Page.
 -   Add Profile Page.
 Add delete all data there.
 -   Bayograff logo and change "Vue App" to Bayograff in HTML title